1.2.16PROVISIONS AND CONTINGENCIES

 (c) Debt = Long term and short-term borrowings as per Note 10A and Note 13A respectively of the Balance Sheet

-(d) Equity/Shareholder Equity = Total Equity as per Balance Sheet
+(d) Average Equity = (Opening Total Equity Closing Total Equity)/2

-(e) EBDIT = Profit Before Tax Depreciation Interest on Term Loans Interest on working capital borrowings
+(e) Earnings available for debt service (EBDIT) = Profit Before Tax Depreciation Interest on Term Loans Interest on working capital borrowings

-(m) Average Investment Funds = (Opening Investments Closing Investments)/2
+(o) Average Investment Funds = (Opening Investments Closing Investments)/2 25.19.
+Other Statutory Information

 (i) The Company does not have any Benami property where any proceeding has been initiated or pending against the Company for holding any Benami property.